 But can a patch stuck to the face really reduce the appearance of wrinkles or is this just a marketing claim?
 What ingredients or materials are used in Frownies to make them effective?
-Has the brand funded any clinical research?
-And do real users report reductions in wrinkles after using Frownies?
+How do real customers rate and describe the effects of Frownies?
+And why was the company's owner convicted in 2017?

-In this article we’ll answer all of these questions and more as we review medical studies on adhesive patches for wrinkles and share before-and-after images from a real, unsponsored Frownies user.
+In this article we’ll answer all of these questions and more as we review medical studies on adhesive patches for wrinkles and feature unsponsored Frownies customer reviews including before-and-after images.

-We'll also analyze the ingredients in the brand's popular Rose Water Hydrator Spray to give our take on whether it's likely to be effective for reducing wrinkles, and highlight information about the owner of Frownies being convicted of tax fraud.
+We'll also analyze the ingredients in the brand's popular Rose Water Hydrator Spray to give our take on whether it's likely to be effective for reducing wrinkles, and explain what crime the owner of Frownies was convicted of.

-We do not believe that Frownies are likely to be effective because we cannot locate any medical studies suggesting that facial patches can reduce wrinkles.
+We do not believe that Frownies facial patches are likely to be effective because we cannot locate any clinical studies suggesting that facial patches can reduce wrinkles.